vanaeken/popular-on-github/readme.txt

 In general, we need to load-test, profile and performance-optimize the application.

+Metrics on e.g. the outgoing cqlls need to be continuously collected.

 If requirements allow, we might want to use caching.

 Secrets need to dealt with properly, e.g. by using a vault.